 His plan for our life is to have a relationship with Him through Jesus, model that relationship within our families (our first crew), and then model that relationship to others.

 As firefighters, we are “overseers”, those called to watch over others.
 It is a great responsibility but yet there is one greater: Our role as leaders in our family.
 They are our first crew.
 They are our home church.
 They are directly under our care and supervision.
-We shall not fail them and abandon them to the fires of this life alone.

 As a husband or a wife, you have been given a great blessing and a responsibility.
 It is to take care of those in your household and lead them in the “way, the truth, and the life.”
 (John 14:6)